danny0838/git-store-meta/README.md

 the installation again, and merge the hook contents manually.
 The `--force` option can be added to overwrite existing hooks if desired.

-Note that since Git doesn't provide a "post-reset" hook, git-store-meta doesn't run after a successful `git reset --hard`.
-To restore file metadata after a reset, an `--apply` must be run manually.
+Note that certain advanced git operations are not covered by hooks.
+For example, no hook is run after a successful `git reset --hard`, `git rebase`, or `git filter-branch`.
+Likewise, no hook is run in the submodule repositories after a successful `git submodule update`.
+An `--apply` must be run manually in such cases.

 ### Help